Table of Contents

 - Potassium, which keeps nerves and muscles functioning properly

-- Vitamin C, an antioxidant that helps the skin, bones, and connective tissues and also important for iron absorption
+- Vitamin C, is an antioxidant that helps the skin, bones, and connective tissues and is also important for iron absorption

 - Vitamin A, which is key to bone growth, vision, reproduction, cell functions, and the immune system